 For those living in a foreign country, understanding the healthcare system and foreign laws can pose a challenge for many.
-Last week, The Brno Expat Centre held a seminar on healthcare and medical services to help tackle some of the ambiguity that surrounds the system.
-Missed the seminar?
-Not to worry, we compiled a list of important topics below that were addressed by the healthcare panelists: Healthcare insurance for foreigners:
+That’s why we compiled a list of important topics concerning Healthcare insurance for foreigners (which we also provide!):

 - It is compulsory to have health insurance coverage in order to get a visa and live in the Czech Republic.

 - EU citizens can obtain the same public health insurance as Czechs.
 However, it may be a little more difficult for EU citizens who are not working (i.e. students or those who are self-employed), as you will need to provide evidence and valid reasoning for living in the country.